SDU-SW-Engineering/ScalableTeaching/README.md

 This can be done by running `docker compose up`, which runs a development database and a in-memory MySQL test database, to avoid having to re-seed everytime the test are ran.
 Once you're done, you can shut them down by running `docker compose down`

+#### Bonus
+If you're a Mac user, you can use [laravel valet](https://laravel.com/docs/9.x/valet#installation) to share your laravel app to the outside world, through [ngrok](https://ngrok.com)'s free tier, or expose.
+On your ngrok account, you will find a static domain, you can use this to ensure it's the same URL every time you spin it up.

+**_Note: I would not recommend developing against this tunnel connection, but purely use it for testing gitlab webhook events._**

+After installed, you can run `valet share --domain=<your static domain> --region=eu` in the root of the project, which will spin up a tunnel connection for the static url.
+You can then set this static url in your `.env` file, the key is `VALET_DOMAIN`, if this is set and it's a local environment, this static url will be used for gitlab webhooks, so you can test the events produced by gitlab.

 ### FAQ